aweymo/cs_howto/index.md

-    researchers can engage with the material <strong>interactively</strong> through the <strong>Network Visualization</strong>, where the entire collection is represented in a single frame and communities and associated industries can be highlighted and filtered to create future research.
+    researchers can engage with the material <strong>interactively</strong> through the <strong>Network Visualization</strong>, where the entire collection is represented in a single frame and communities and associated industries can be highlighted and filtered to create future research.<br><br>The following gifs will show you the different ways that you can engage with this resource:'
   headline: <strong><span class="light">How to Use this Guide</span></strong>
   image:
     image: ''